S - Definitions

 • single pane of glass

 A single pane of glass is a management console that presents data from multiple sources in a unified display.
-The glass, in this case, is a computer monitor or mobile device screen.

 • single point of failure (SPOF)